SAP-samples/cloud-mdk-tutorial-samples/5-Brand-Your-Customized-App-with-Mobile-Development-Kit-SDK/1-Enable-Push-Notifications-in-your-branded-MDK-client/README.md

 # Enable Push Notifications in Your Branded MDK Client
-Use the SAP Cloud Platform Mobile Services to enable push notifications in your branded MDK client.
+Use the SAP Mobile Services to enable push notifications in your branded MDK client.

 ***
 ### Description